Pigeon post has become an ornamental relic of the past but India’s Pigeon Police Service has firmly stood the vicissitudes of time.

-The Pigeon Carrier Service shot into limelight when a homing pigeon was used to deliver a message by India’s first Prime Minister, Jawaharlal Nehru from Sambhalpur to Cuttack.
+The Pigeon Carrier Service shot into the limelight when a homing pigeon was used to deliver a message by India’s first Prime Minister, Jawaharlal Nehru from Sambhalpur to Cuttack.

 You Can Also Read: India’s Whistling Village: Where People Communicate Through Whistling

 Jawaharlal Nehru was mighty impressed by the five and a half hour delivery carrying the brief message,